nullt3r/jfscan/README.md

 * Scan IPv6 targets without any issues
 * Stay focused and on target with scope control

-Turn your never-ending Nmap scans into just 5 minutes with JFScan.
-JFScan is a wrapper that leverages the speed of Masscan and Nmap to simplify the process of scanning for open ports on various targets.
+JFScan is a wrapper that leverages the speed of Masscan and Nmap's fingerprinting capabilities.
 JFScan accepts targets in the form of URLs, domains, or IPs (including CIDR).
 You can specify a file with targets using an argument, or use stdin.

 JFScan also allows you to output only the results and chain them with other tools like Nuclei.
 The domain:port output of JFScan is crucial for identifying vulnerabilities in web applications, as the virtual host determines which content will be served.